moving image + documentary projects

 Reality submits to kinetic abstraction to create a graceful and looping path along the Yangtze River.
 In beautiful black and white, this quiet and meditative river tour often confounds preconceptions and disputes the authenticity of the journey on which we have embarked.

 Festival Credits: Full Frame Documentary Film Festival '14, Green Film Festival in Seoul '14, Shanghai International Film Festival '14, Athens International Film Festival '15, Zhengzhou Experimental Film Festival '16

 Curated Public Art Exhibition (Video + Photo Installation)

 PROJECT(ion) is a one-night public art event created by John Rash for artists, video makers, photographers, and other creative freaks to transform an architectural space with light and imagination.
 Participating artists are filmmakers, photographers, animators, and digital artists presenting their work as part of a cacophony of projected images on architectural surfaces (brick, concrete, steel) in a designated urban space.

 Two-channel video installation w/ audio

 A multi-channel video and audio observation of urban spaces designed for efficiently funneling pedestrian movement in a forward trajectory without concern for ultimate destination.
-Originally designed as a site-specific outdoor installation at the 1933 Lao Fang Chang building in Shanghai, a former slaughterhouse, this piece has since been updated for gallery exhibition or projection on the outer facade of existing structures.
-Built from video and audio loops captured in train stations, metro system, and international airports around the world, the nondescript and repeating design elements of these locations are often obstructed as the focus turns to the hindquarters of what or whom lies directly ahead.
+Originally designed as a site-specific outdoor installation at the 1933 Lao Fang Chang building in Shanghai (a former slaughterhouse) this piece has since been updated for gallery exhibitions and projection on the outer facades of existing structures.
+Video and audio loops captured in train stations, metro systems, and international airports around the world build an often often obstructed view of a dystopian environment herded forward by the hindquarters of what or whom lies directly ahead.

 ONE PARTY ULTIMATE NIGHT CLUB